appliedecon/data602-lectures/project/readme.md

 - Summarization of results.
 - Recommendations on next steps, including potential ways to improve performance and additional data that would be valuable.

+**IF YOUR MODELS HAVE AN ACCURACY OF 100%, PLEASE MAKE SURE YOU DIDN'T LEAK DATA ABOUT YOUR TARGET!**

 # Expectations:
 - Organized repository, with folders for data, diagrams (if any), and a readme file.
 - README should be in a markdown format and summarize your project (think an abstract).